ibrahim-kocyigit/kocyigit-dsml/03_methodology/01_business_understanding.md

 Outline the high-level requirements for the analytic solution from a business perspective.
 What are the essential functionalities, constraints, and performance expectations (e.g., accuracy, speed, interpretability)?
 This doesn't need to be deeply technical at this stage, but it should guide the analytic approach.

 ## Step 5: Document and Get Feedback
+* Synthesize key insights and requirements gathered from meetings into the [Business Understanding Report](./stage_report_templates/01_business_understanding_report.md).
-Get your information from the meetings, and put them into documents.
-Share your understandings and documentation with the business sponsors to ensure alignment and get their feedback.
-Iterate on the problem statement, objectives, and requirements until they are clear and agreed upon.
+* Distribute the report to business sponsors for review and validation, actively seeking their feedback to ensure alignment on the problem statement, objectives, and requirements.

----

-### Files to Create
-1. `reports/01_business_understanding.md`: This Markdown file will contain the detailed notes from meetings, the refined problem statement, project objectives, and solution requirements.
-We'll use Markdown for easy readability and version control.
-2. `references/`: Any initial documents, presentations, or materials provided by the business sponsors should be placed here, in their original format.
-Do not modify these files.
+* Iterate on these elements based on the received feedback, facilitating collaborative refinement until a clear and mutually agreed-upon understanding is achieved.